HPSCTerrSys/eCLM/CONTRIBUTING.md

 This repository contains open source software developed and maintained by [HPSC TerrSys].

 Contributions are welcome!
-There are two main ways to contribute:
+First and foremost, contributions are subject to the [Contributor Code of Conduct] and we do our best to adhere to them.
+If that sounds reasonable to you, you can start contributing in two ways:

 1. **Asking questions or reporting problems via the [issue tracker]**.
 Browse through open issues to get ideas on how they are typically written up.
 We appreciate well-written issues that follow this guidelines:
     - [How to Report Bugs Effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html)